ahf/cowboy_error_noise/README.markdown

 ==================

-This [Cowboy](https://github.com/ninenines/cowboy) middleware allows you to add random failure into your API which forces your client's to handle errors better.
+This [Cowboy](https://github.com/ninenines/cowboy) middleware allows you to add random failure into your API which forces your client's to handle API errors more gracefully.

 Have a look at the example in the [examples/](examples/) directory.